Lucile Randon

-As a young adult, Randon converted to Roman Catholicism and worked as a governess, teacher, nun and missionary before retiring at the age of 75 in 1979.
-She lived in a nursing home in Toulon, France, from 2009 until her death.
+As a young adult, Randon converted to Roman Catholicism and worked as a governess, teacher, nun, and missionary before retiring at the age of 75 in 1979.
+She lived in a nursing home in Toulon, France from 2009 until her death.

 Personal life

-Randon was born on 11 February 1904 in Alès, France, to Paul Randon and Alphonsine Delphine Yéta Soutoul.
+Randon was born on 11 February 1904 in Alès, France to Paul Randon and Alphonsine Delphine Yéta Soutoul.
 Her living siblings included three older brothers and a twin sister named Lydie, who died a year after they were born.
 Lucile became a governess to three children in Marseille when she was twenty years old in 1924.
-She took on more responsibility when she was hired as both a governess and teacher to a prominent family, the Peugeots, at Versailles in 1928.
-Her work as a governess and teacher at Versailles lasted until 1930 when she became governess for the Borionne family in Paris and then in Ardèche, until 1944.
+She took on more responsibility when she was hired as both a governess and teacher by a prominent family, the Peugeots, in Versailles in 1928.
+Her work as a governess and teacher at Versailles lasted until 1930 when she became governess for the Borionne family in Paris and then in Ardèche until 1944.

-Randon grew up in a Huguenot Protestant family and her grandfather was a pastor.
+Randon grew up in a Huguenot Protestant family and her paternal grandfather Casimir Randon (1822–1908) was a pastor.
 She converted to Catholicism in 1923 at the age of 19.
-She later joined the Catholic order Daughters of Charity in 1944, taking the name Sister André in honour of her elder brother.
+In 1944 she joined the Catholic order Daughters of Charity, taking the name Sister André in honour of her elder brother.
 After World War II ended, Randon went on a mission to a hospital in Vichy, where she served orphans and elders.
 Her mission lasted 18 years until she was sent to another hospital at La Baume-d'Hostun, Drôme, for night duty in 1963.
 Randon retired from full-time work in 1979 and entered the EHPAD in the Marches at Savoie, where she continued to care for the elderly until she was 100 years old.
 She moved to the Ste.
 Catherine Labouré retirement home in Toulon on 25 October 2009, at the age of 105.